Fabrício Bruno: Chapecoense (loan)

 On 29 December 2016 Cruzeiro accepted Chapecoense's request and loaned Fabrício Bruno until 31 December 2017.

 On 19 December 2017 Chapecoense extended Fabrício Bruno loan for another season.

 Another loan extension was set for 2019 season, but Fabrício Burno requested to return to Cruzeiro.

 Red Bull Bragantino

 On 8 January 2020 Fabrício Bruno transferred from Cruzeiro to Red Bull Bragantino for a €440k transfer fee.

 Flamengo

 On 7 February 2022 Flamengo signed Fabrício Bruno from Red Bull Bragantino until 31 December 2025 for a €2.5m transfer fee.

+Return to Cruzeiro

+On 11 January 2025 Cruzeiro announced Fabrício's return.
+The defender signed until December 2028 and the €7m fee was the highest ever paid by Cruzeiro, not counting incentives.

+International career

+Fabrício Bruno made his debut for the senior Brazil national team on 23 March 2024 in a friendly against England.